Week 8 Exercises

 Define navigation functions for the zippers of the following types.
 That is, for each type A with a zipper of type ZA, implement a function of type MonadThrow m => A -> m ZA that tries to create a zipper and functions of type MonadThrow m => ZA -> m ZA that try to move the zipper around.

-1. Zipper for Maybe a.
+- Zipper for

-2. Zipper for Join (,) a.
+Join (,) a. - Zipper for

 The Monad constraint should allow you to use do notation to ensure your navigation functions can really reach any position.